-Three Little Ships differs from other pre-schools in a number of ways:
+Three Little Ships differs from other preschools in a number of ways:

-- All the children attend the pre-school for 41⁄2 school days a week. - Almost all the children attend the school for one year before transferring to other international primary schools.
-Consequently the composition of the group remains fairly stable throughout the year. - English is the medium of instruction in the preschool class. - The maximum size of the class is 16 children and typically includes 5 children with additional needs. - The ratio of classroom staff to children is high, aiming for 3 adults to 16 children.
+- The children attend the preschool for 41⁄2 school days a week.
+However, parents can choose not to have their child attend preschool every day.
+The minimum number of days a child can come is three.
+These are fixed days that are agreed upon at the start when signing the contract.
+Extension of the number of days is possible, but this is permanent until the end of the school year. - Almost all the children attend the school for one year before transferring to other international primary schools.
+Consequently the composition of the group remains fairly stable throughout the year. - English is the medium of instruction in the preschool class.

+- The maximum size of the class is 16 children and typically includes 5 children with additional needs. - The ratio of classroom staff to children is high, aiming for 3 adults to 16 children.